benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q178.png)

 First, any triplet (A,B,C) that matches the pattern is found.
-Then, the aggregate condition is checked:
+Then, the aggregation constraint is checked:

 For each concrete A: